Patricia Bahia

 Patricia Bahia is an American singer, songwriter, and musician.
-Her songs have aired on TV shows, The Fosters (American TV series), Nashville (2012 TV series), Pretty Little Liars: The Perfectionists, and Riverdale (2017 TV series), among others.
+Her songs have aired on TV shows such as The Fosters, Nashville, Pretty Little Liars: The Perfectionists, and Riverdale, among others.
 In 2015, she was nominated for two L.A.
 Music Critic Awards: Best Pop Rock Artist (Female) and Best CD (Female).
 Bahia is an ovarian cancer survivor.
 Her songs, Every Day is a Gift, Great Day to Be Alive, and Keep the Light On, inspired in part by her cancer experience, have garnered two Positive Music Awards, the West Coast Songwriters International Song Contest's Grand Prize, and a Peace Song Award.

 Bahia is a solo singer-songwriter and also writes, performs, and records with the musical duo, 7th & Hope.

 Early life and education

 Patricia Bahia was born in St. Louis, Missouri to parents Maarten and Farah Nieuwenhuizen.
 Her father, a retired psychiatrist, is Dutch, and her mother, a retired art educator, is Persian.

 As a child, Bahia sang in choirs, took dance, piano, and voice lessons, and played the clarinet.
 Her first public performance was a dance recital at age six on the paddle boat, the SS Admiral (1907), on the Mississippi river in St. Louis, Missouri.

 She attended the Plan II Honors Program at The University of Texas at Austin, graduating Phi Beta Kappa.
 Her thesis was on the Women's Suffrage Movement for which she traveled to locate diaries and letters from Suffragettes.
 She attended the University of California, Hastings College of the Law in San Francisco.
 It was in law school that Bahia began singing again.

 She worked for a number of years as an attorney, moonlighting as a jazz singer with a residency at Café Claude in San Francisco.